postrenan/Postrenan/README.md

 - 👋 Hi !
-I’m Renan Bick, I have twenty one years old and living in Santa Maria, RS, Brazil;
+I’m Renan Bick, I am twenty one years old and living in Santa Maria, RS, Brazil;
 - 👀 I’m interested in tech content, Gaming Developer and programming languages like JS, C, C++, C#;
 - 🌱 I’m currently learning C# with .Net;
 - 💞️ I’m looking to collaborate on internships, jobs for beginners;